Royal Cambodian Air Force

 The Royal Cambodian Air Force (កងទ័ពជើងអាកាស /km/; lit.
 'Air Force') is the branch of the Royal Cambodian Armed Forces which is charged with operating all military aircraft in Cambodia.

 Organisation

 The Royal Cambodian Air Force is commanded by General Soeung Samnang, who has four deputy commanders beneath him.
 The Air Force itself is under the jurisdiction of the Ministry of National Defence.

 The Air Force headquarters are located at Phnom Penh International Airport and is still sign posted Pochentong Air Base.
 The only operational aircraft at Pochentong Air Base are from the VIP squadron.
-Maintenance of aircraft and helicopters is also at Pochentong. as the Z-9 and Mi-17 helicopters from the helicopter squadron are based at Phnom Penh International Airport and Siem Reap International Airport.
+Maintenance of aircraft and helicopters is also at Pochentong.
+The Z-9 and Mi-17 helicopters from the helicopter squadron are based at Phnom Penh International Airport and Siem Reap International Airport.

-Due to the absence of operational fighter aircraft, Cambodia is unable to respond to or intercept aerial operations conducted by the Royal Thai Air Force.
-In contrast, Thailand possesses modern combat assets, including the F-16 Fighting Falcon and the JAS-39 Gripen, making Thailand’s air superiority evident.
-As a result, Cambodia has to rely solely on ground-based air defense systems, which are insufficient to establish a balance of military power.